 On our one rainy day, a couple invited me to go with them to Lucerne.
 Friends of theirs, a retired German pastor and his wife, also joined us.
-Pastor Will speaks excellent English, has a great sense of humor, and really loves the Lord.
-When he was a teen, he was forced to live in a Nazi youth camp during World War 2 and moved from country to country every year during the war.
-But God’s ways are higher than man’s ways, and he received Christ as his Savior during a secret Salvation Army meeting!
-Talk about God plucking him out of the pit!
+Pastor Will speaks excellent English, has a great sense of humor, and loves the Lord.
+When he was a teen, he was forced to live in a Nazi youth camp and moved from country to country every year during World War 2.
+But God’s ways are higher than man’s ways, and he received Christ as his Savior during a secret Salvation Army meeting.
+God plucking him out of the pit.
 A year later, many of his friends were killed in an air raid, but he was spared when he jumped in a hole he had just dug.
 Now he smuggles Bibles into eastern Europe.
 He said Russia and Hungary are wide open, but Romania is suffering terribly.
 He showed me photos of a crowded Baptist church in Russia and let me take a photo of his photo to show the folks back home.

 It’s fun to speak German again, but I’m rusty.
 My German has come in handy a few times when I’ve been with the different groups on the day trips, but many Swiss speak excellent English.
-I think they are required to learn German, French, Italian, and English when they attend the public schools.
+They are required to learn German, French, Italian, and English when they attend the public schools.
 Their fluency in many languages puts most Americans to shame.

-Another day I enjoyed visiting Ballenberg, a Swiss open air museum village with houses from previous centuries.
-It was fascinating to watch a man make a huge vat of Swiss cheese over the fire, and a woodcarver make an intricate horse.
+Another day I enjoyed visiting Ballenberg, a Swiss open-air museum village with houses from previous centuries.
+It was fascinating to watch a man make a huge vat of Swiss cheese over the fire, and a woodcarver an intricate horse.
 Our picnic in the woods with other single ladies in the tour group was delightful.

-I had the joy of meeting Joanie Yoder again the next year when she was in the Midwest USA for a visit.
-I googled Yeldall Manor and was thrilled to see it looks like the Christian rehab center is still going strong!
-God so wonderfully answered my prayer to let me meet other Christian single ladies.
+I had the joy of meeting Joanie again the next year when she was in the Midwest USA for a visit.
+I googled Yeldall Manor and was thrilled to see it looks like the Christian rehab center is still going strong.
+God wonderfully answered my prayer to let me meet other Christian single ladies.

 I heard on Christian radio that over 7000 Christians were killed for their faith in 2015.
-How we need to pray for persecuted believers around the world to be strong in Him.
-May we all keep “Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and is set down at the right hand of the throne of God.”
-Hebrews 12:2
+We need to pray for persecuted believers around the world to be strong in Him.
+May we all keep “Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and is set down at the right hand of the throne of God” (Hebrews 12:2 KJV).